hauska7/acme/README.md

 ## Thoughts on this project

-Currently we use the same fakepay api key for testing and "production" there would need to be a separate one for testing.

 There is a vcr error when running rspec it is probably related to ruby/rails version.
 Please inspect the patch here: config/initializers/001_vcr_patch.rb